simon-lawyer/obiter/README.md

 issued [2,053 written
 decisions](https://www.canlii.org/en/on/onwsiat/nav/date/2021/).
 If each
 decision averages 2,500 words in length, the tribunal outputted 5,132,500 words—the equivalent of 9 editions of *War and Peace*.
-Practically, this sheer quantity of data means that the jurisprudence regarding workers, disability, and compensation cannot be comprehensively grasped or synthesized by researchers.
+The volume of data means that the jurisprudence regarding workers, disability, and compensation cannot be comprehensively grasped or synthesized by researchers.
 Who could ever read so much?

 But computers are not so limited.
 Recent advances in artificial intelligence and machine learning have significantly expanded machines’